maxfischer2781/asyncstdlib/docs/source/glossary.rst

    borrowing
    borrowed object
-      Many ``async`` object need to be cleaned up explicitly – for example, an :term:`asynchronous iterator` should generally be ``aclose``d after use (see `PEP 533`_ for details).
-When *borrowing* such an object, the original owner assures that it will clean up the object.
-As such, a *borrowed object* can only be cleaned up by the original owner.
+      Many ``async`` object need to be cleaned up explicitly – for example, an :term:`asynchronous iterator` should generally be ``aclose``\ d after use (see `PEP 533`_ for details).
+When *borrowing* such an object to a temporary owner, the original owner guarantees to clean up the object but prevents the temporary owner from doing.

 .. _PEP 533: https://www.python.org/dev/peps/pep-0533/